-The RCWM Program, which maintains critical DoD capabilities (i.e., the RCWM Program Support Functions), provides a wide range of support for the Defense Environmental Restoration Program (DERP) as DoD seeks to address locations known or suspected to contain chemical warfare materiel (CWM).
+The RCWM Program, which maintains critical DoW capabilities (i.e., the RCWM Program Support Functions), provides a wide range of support for the Defense Environmental Restoration Program as DoW seeks to address locations known or suspected to contain chemical warfare materiel (CWM).
 Initially, the RCWM Program was intended to focus on the recovery and destruction of buried CWM; however, the Army understood that the intent was to address every situation in which the RCWM Program Support Functions would be required to address recovered CWM, regardless of the circumstances of recovery.
-As such, the Army recommended and Office of the Secretary of Defense agreed the RCWM Program be expanded to provide a comprehensive approach for addressing recovered CWM, including CWM that are discarded military munitions (DMM) or unexploded ordnance (UXO), munitions and certain materials of interest that contain an unknown liquid fill, contaminated debris or environmental media posing a chemical agent-hazard, and chemical agent identification sets (CAIS).
-Additionally, on a cost-reimbursable basis, the RCWM Program Support Functions are provided to other DoD programs, and, subject to DoD approval, Combatant Commands and the Department of State.
+As such, the Army recommended and OSW agreed the RCWM Program be expanded to provide a comprehensive approach for addressing recovered CWM, including CWM that are discarded military munitions or unexploded ordnance, munitions and certain materials of interest, and chemical agent-contaminated debris or environmental media posing a chemical agent-hazard.
+Additionally, on a cost-reimbursable basis, the RCWM Program Support Functions are provided to other DoW programs, and, subject to DoW approval, Combatant Commands, and the Department of State.

 Relevant Documents

-Department of Defense (DoD) Munitions Response Site Inventory website.
+Department of War (DoW) Munitions Response Site Inventory website.

 Under Secretary of Defense (Acquisition, Technology and Logistics).
 Memorandum: Final Implementation Plan for the Recovery and Destruction of Buried Chemical Warfare Materiel.
 March 10, 2010.